ebd622/fe-samples/routing/README.md

 ```
 <a [routerLink]="['/users', 10, 'Anna']">Anna (10)</a>
 ```
-Thiis will construct a route like `/users/10/Anna`, but this route will not work.
+This will construct a route like `/users/10/Anna`, but this route will not work.
 The URL will be updated in a brawser but we will see the a previous data on a page.

 This is not a bug.
 Angular creates routes when creating a component.
 In this case an angular-component has already beed created and Angular will not reinstanciate the component (watch vide for more details).